Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Experiments

 We compare $\mathrm{E^3VA}$ with the baseline methods in terms of the number of trainable parameters, memory, training time and performance, and \textbf{bold} the best PETL results.
 Table \ref{tab:2} shows the results of COCO, which employ Swin-Base as the backbone.
 Table \ref{tab:1} shows the results of Pascal VOC and ADE20K, all of which employ Swin-Large as the backbone.
 Table \ref{tab:3} compares the training time of different methods.
 We analyze the GPU usage for Swin-L on COCO in Tables \ref{tab:6}.
 We can summarise three main conclusions from Tables \ref{tab:2}$\sim$\ref{tab:6}:

 \textbf{1) E$^3$VA can save lots of parameters, memory and time.} Tables \ref{tab:2} and \ref{tab:1} show that $\mathrm{E^3VA}$ can save up to 55.2\% and 69.3\% memory on COCO and VOC, and save 98.6\% and 99.1\% trainable parameters on COCO and VOC/ADE20K compared to fine-tuning.
 Table \ref{tab:3} shows that $\mathrm{E^3VA}$ can save 43.3\%, 20.4\% and 14.8\% time on VOC, ADE20K and COCO respectively compared to fine-tuning.
-Compared to PETL methods with extra structures, $\mathrm{E^3VA}$s also save much more parameters, memory and time.
+Compared to PETL methods with extra structures on similar parameter size, $\mathrm{E^3VA}$s also save much more memory and time.
 Methods without additional structures (e.g., {\scshape Fixed} and {\scshape Partial-1}) are efficient but cannot achieve competitive performance.
+Experiments are conducted with batch size 2.
+If a larger batch size is used, $\mathrm{E^3VA}$ can save more memory, as activations might consume more memory.
 We can see $\mathrm{E^3VA}$ significantly improves training efficiency.

 To illustrate the significant advantage of $\mathrm{E^3VA}$ in situations with limited GPU resources, we present the trainability of the Cascade Mask RCNN (Swin-L-based) with multiple training methods on different types of GPUs in Table \ref{tab:6}.
 For batchsize=1, $\mathrm{E^3VA}$ reduces the minimum training unit from RTX 3090 to GTX 1080Ti.
-It is worth noting that, for batchsize=2, $\mathrm{E^3VA}$ can train on 16GB Tesla P100 while other methods cannot train even on the expensive 32GB Tesla V100. $\mathrm{E^3VA}$ can increase the batch size per GPU of the same type, thereby reducing the need for multiple GPUs, or increasing the total batch size, resulting in even greater performance.
+It is worth noting that, for batchsize=2, $\mathrm{E^3VA}$ can train on 16GB Tesla P100 while other methods cannot train even on the expensive 32GB Tesla V100. $\mathrm{E^3VA}$ can increase the batch size per GPU of the same type, thereby reducing the need for multiple GPUs, resulting in even greater performance and efficiency.

 \textbf{2) E$^3$VA achieves comparable performance compared to fine-tuning and performs better in low-memory regime.} Based on tables \ref{tab:2} and \ref{tab:1}, compared to fine-tuning, $\mathrm{E^3VA}$ series achieves competitive performance on COCO and ADE20K and outperforms fine-tuning on Pascal VOC.
 Experiments on $\mathrm{E^3VA}$ variants show that larger ranks bring better results, and $\mathrm{E^3VA}$++ achieves the best results.
-Besides, $\mathrm{E^3VA}$ series can perform better than most PETL methods.
+Besides, $\mathrm{E^3VA}$++ outperforms other PETL methods on COCO/ADE20K and performs comparably on VOC.
 It is worth noting that, with a much smaller memory usage, $\mathrm{E^3VA}$ can tune larger models (e.g., Swin-L+Cascade Mask RCNN) and surpass both fine-tuning and other PETL methods that utilize the same GPU resources.